-This section describes the steps to run the Oracle Enterprise Repository product installation:
+To run the Oracle Enterprise Repository product installation:

-- 1. If you are planning to use a Generic Application Server (Tomcat, JBoss, Jetty, etc.), then a supported JDK is required to be installed prior to the installation of Oracle Enterprise Repository. - 2.
-Use of the JDK that is installed with WebSphere or WebLogic Server as your JAVA\HOME environment variable and the JAVA\HOME/bin directory being prepended to your PATH environment variable. - 3.
+- 1. If you are planning to use a Generic Application Server (Tomcat, JBoss, Jetty.), then a supported JDK is required to be installed before the installation of Oracle Enterprise Repository. - 2.
+Use of the JDK that is installed with WebSphere or WebLogic Server as your JAVA_HOME environment variable and the JAVA_HOME/bin directory being prepended to your PATH environment variable. - 3.
 Run the following command-line option to start the Oracle Enterprise Repository installer:

-java -jar OER1111xx\generic.jar
+java -jar OER1111xx_generic.jar